KiraDiShira/Git/Branches demystified/README.md

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/checkout.png" />

+If there is a new commit on Lisa branch:

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/merge1.png" />

+We want to merge on master branch the commit on Lisa branch

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/merge2.png" />

+If there is a conflict we need to resolve it with smartgit

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/merge3.png" />

+and then put the resolved files in staging area, and finally made a merging commit

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/merge4.png" />

+A merge is just a commit with one exception: it has 2 parents:

 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/merge5.png" />
 <img src="https://github.com/KiraDiShira/Git/blob/master/Branches%20demystified/Images/merge6.png" />